 2Most staphylococci are penicillinase producers, which are resistant to amoxicillin.
 Methicillin resistant isolates are, with few exceptions, resistant to all beta-lactam agents.

-3Susceptibility to amoxicillin can be inferred from ampicillin ampicillin avoid oral treatment with amoxicillin.
-Susceptibility inferred from the MIC of ampicillin.
+3Susceptibility to amoxicillin can be inferred from ampicillin

 4The susceptibility of streptococcus groups A, B, C and G to penicillins is inferred from the benzylpenicillin susceptibility.